SYFHackathons/money2020/README.md

 ![Synchrony  Logo](https://www.synchronyfinancial.com/images/synchrony-bank-logo-dhpx.png)

-# Synchrony Financial Money20/20 Hackathon Examples
+# Money20/20 Hackathon Code Samples

-Welcome to the Money2020 Hackathon.
-Browse the `Examples` folder to find example code for your project.
+Welcome to the Money2020 Hackathon!
+Clone this repo for code samples that use our Hackathon services!

-Check out the documentation for our Hackathon Services at [https://uat.synchronycredit.com/money2020/](https://uat.synchronycredit.com/money2020/)
+Check out the documentation at [https://uat.synchronycredit.com/money2020/](https://uat.synchronycredit.com/money2020/)